citelao/sensible/_how_to/2-3-antivirus.md

 What percentage of people get viruses?
 That report doesn't say.

-We discuss this in more detail in [How will I be hacked?](/how_hacked/), but the best data suggests that about 1 in 3 computers will *see* a virus over a given year.
+We discuss this in more detail in [How can I be hacked?](/how_hacked/), but the best data suggests that about 1 in 3 computers will *see* a virus over a given year.
 And, because modern PCs have built-in security software, most (like, 99%) will detect and remove that virus before it can do any harm.

 This is not like 2004 (where a new computer would be infected in 20 minutes).
 Nor is this like 1988 (where a grad student broke most of the Internet for a few days<!-- Morris worm-->).
 The first computer viruses were pranks, gags, and tests<!-- wikipedia computer viruses; elk cloner; creeper-->.